benshimonz/V1/README.md

 Each branch starts with:

 * A green rectangle (relationship only - relationship's property value constraints / tag), or
-* An orange rectangle (aggregate condition / aggregation tag - explained later), or
+* An orange rectangle (aggregate constraint / aggregation tag - explained later), or
 * A horizontal quantifier

 The semantics of horizontal quantifiers is quite different from the semantics of vertical quantifiers: